Chiefs hit the road, take on Chargers at SoFi Stadium | Sports-Games

 "We've got to be better on third down than we were last week," Taylor said, "and we have to execute better in the red zone."
 The Chargers converted 6 of 16 third downs, failed on two fourth-down conversion tries, and scored just the one red-zone touchdown.

 Offensive guard Trai Turner's likely return to the offensive line -- he participated in limited practice on Wednesday -- could provide a boost.
-Center Mike Pouncey remains questionable with a hip injury.
+Center Mike Pouncey was put on injured reserve Thursday with a hip injury and will miss the rest of the season.
 Kansas City (1-0) is rested.
 The Chiefs rolled past Houston in the first game of the season on Sept.
 10, 34-20.
 Kansas City led 31-7 early in the fourth quarter and Patrick Mahomes tossed three touchdown passes.

 Mahomes, coming off a stellar 2019 in which he passed for more than 4,000 yards and 26 touchdowns, said he feels more comfortable in the offense in 2020.
 It helps to have Clyde Edwards-Helaire, the Chiefs' first-round pick in 2020, who rushed for 138 yards against Houston.